 Identification Period: The period during which the Exchanger must identify Replacement Property in the exchange.
 The Identification Period starts on the day the Exchanger transfers the first Relinquished Property and ends at midnight on the 45th day thereafter.

 Improvement Exchange: An exchange in which improvements are made to the Replacement Property prior to acquisition by the Exchanger, either using exchange funds or funds lent by the Exchanger (or lender) to the Exchange Accommodation Titleholder.

 Like-Kind Property: Properties having the same or similar nature or character, regardless of differences in grade or quality.
 Generally, all real property located within the United States is considered to be “like-kind” to all other U.S. real property as long as the Exchanger’s intent is to hold the properties as an investment or for productive use in a trade or business.
-With regards to personal property, the definition of “like-kind” is much more restrictive.

 Qualified Intermediary: The person or entity that facilitates the exchange for the Exchanger.
 Although the Treasury Regulations use the term “Qualified Intermediary,” other common terms are “exchange facilitator” or “exchange accommodator”.
 To be a Qualified Intermediary, the exchange facilitator must meet certain criteria spelled out in Treas.
 Reg.
 1.1031(k)-1(g)(4).

 Realized Gain: The amount realized from the sale of property which is potentially subject to tax; it equals the gross sales price minus the closing costs minus the adjusted basis.

 Recognized Gain: The amount of the realized gain that is subject to tax.
 In a taxable sale (no 1031 exchange) the realized gain is all recognized.
 In a fully deferred 1031 exchange, no gain is recognized; the realized gain is deferred.